IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-column-headers.md

 # {Platform} {ComponentTitle} Multi-Column Headers Overview

-The `Grid` supports multi-column headers which allow you to group columns by placing them under a common multi-header.
+The {Platform} {ComponentTitle} supports multi-column headers which allow you to group columns by placing them under a common multi-header.
 Each multi-column headers group could be a representation of combinations between other groups or columns within the Material UI grid.

 ## {Platform} {ComponentTitle} Grid Multi-Column Headers Example